Bone Health for Women: How to Build Stronger Bones

-Some dietary sources rich in calcium include; leafy greens like kale, beans, sardines, reduced-fat or nonfat dairy products, tofu, sesame, and tahini.
+Some health dietary sources rich in calcium include; leafy greens like kale, beans, sardines, reduced-fat or nonfat dairy products, tofu, sesame, and tahini.

 The best way to consume calcium is in small amounts throughout the day, rather than in one sitting.
-So, eating a variety of foods is your best bet for consistent calcium consumption.
+So, eating a variety of health foods is your best bet for consistent calcium consumption.

 Tip #6: Vitamins and Minerals Matter

 As mentioned above, vegetables are excellent sources of vitamins and minerals to build stronger bones.
 Some of the most important vitamins and minerals for bone health include Vitamin D and K as well as the minerals magnesium and zinc.

 Playing an essential role in stronger bone health, Vitamin K reduces calcium loss and helps minerals bind to the bones.